Nils Wogram

 MUSE

 Nils Wogram’s music has always been characterized by a great sensuality.
-While he has celebrated the sensuality of the moment in almost all his projects so far, the sensuality of the lasting comes to the fore on Muse.
-Lingering in this form plays a major role in the chamber-musical feel of this constellation.
-The warm sounds sometimes recall the portraits of an Amadeo Modigliani, images that have frozen into still lifes.
-To stay in the picture, the album’s compositions can be visualized not so much as a leaf moving jauntily in a spontaneous gust of wind, but rather as a vase that graces a room in its once-created form and plays with light.
+While he has celebrated the sensuality of the moment in almost all of his projects to date, the sensuality of the lasting comes to the fore on “Muse”.
+Lingering in the form plays a major role in the chamber music feel of this constellation.
+The warm sounds are sometimes reminiscent of the portraits of Amadeo Modigliani, which are frozen into still lifes.
+To stay with the image, the compositions on the album imagine less the leaf that moves lively in a spontaneous gust of wind, but rather the vase that adorns a room in its once-created form and plays with the light.
+“There are also improvised passages on ‘Muse’,” Wogram notes, “but they are much less influenced by jazz, which is of course very much down to the protagonists.
+I already knew when I was composing who I would be working with and where their strengths lay.
+I harmonized this with my musical ideas.
+The future will show to what extent these musical forms are permanently fixed or will continue to develop.
+I don’t know at the moment.“

 Muse11_by_Ulla_C_Binder